 Much of this training can be done within your sport or at the gym, so where does yoga fit in?

 Yoga excels at strengthening the core and at balancing out the relative strengths and weaknesses established by your sport.
-But there are a number of other reasons to include Strength sequences into your program.
-It:
+But here are a number of other reasons to include Strength sequences in your program.
+In yoga we:

-- Balances strength with flexibility and mobility to optimise functional rather than maximal strength.
+- Balance strength work with flexibility and mobility to optimise functional rather than maximal strength.

-- Integrates muscle groups to work together rather than focussing on muscles in isolation.
+- Integrate muscle groups to work together rather than focussing on muscles in isolation.

-- Strengthens the core stabiliser muscles that support the spine.
+- Strengthen the core stabiliser muscles that support the spine.

-- Emphasises the importance of the breath in building strength.
+- Emphasise the importance of the breath in strength training.

-- Trains balance, which is an important component of functional strength.
+- Train balance which is an important component of functional strength.

-- Trains strength dynamically, in all planes of movement.
+- Train strength dynamically in all planes of movement.